 The most common solution is to install systems often used to reduce naturally occurring radon that seeps into homes in some geographic areas.
 These systems, called radon mitigation systems, remove soil vapors from below basements or foundations before they enter homes.

 As your local National Radon Defense Contractor, we can provide you with several quality soil vapor extraction options, including:

 We can also install vapor pins for diagnostics and annual maintenance.
 The vapor pin is a reusable sub-slab soil gas sampling device.
 The vapor pin is constructed of a single piece of metal.
 This single piece design along with the silicon sleeve eliminates potential leak points.
 It is installed to provide a sealable measurement point for annual maintenance of the system.

 Sub-slab depressurization system

 Arizona Foundation Solutions is proud to be a member of the international National Radon Defense network, which has worked with Environmental Engineering firms all over North America in installing Vapor Intrusion Mitigation Systems.
 We understand the importance of sealing, depressurizing, and communicating all the entry points of the vapor intrusion.

 For an environmental cleanup project of this nature, we understand you need a company with experience to get the job done right.
 We are your trusted local experts for soil vapor extraction and indoor air quality services, so call us today to get started!
-We offer estimates in Scottsdale, Mesa, Phoenix, Glendale, Scottsdale, Chandler, Sedona, Payson, Flagstaff, Peoria, Prescott and throughout the surrounding areas.
+We offer estimates in Mesa, Phoenix, Glendale, Scottsdale, Chandler, Sedona, Payson, Flagstaff, Peoria, Prescott and throughout the surrounding areas.